lholsen96/MasterThesis/README.md

 Chapter3_Splines_Trees_figures: generates the figures in Chapter 3.

-Some of the codes rely on saved R object, which was not allowed to upload to GitHub.
+Some of the code sections rely on saved R objects, which was not allowed to upload to GitHub.
 Contact me via my e-mail account to receive these RDS saves.